x-x-x-Ilya/accumulator-worker/README.md

-# accumulator pipline worker
+# Accumulator pipline worker

-# Technical description EN
+## Technical description EN
 Need to implement the data processing model with a pipeline behavior that consists from these parameters:
 1. Give to the input data packages.
 Data package = slice with len = 10 that consists of random integer elements.
 New packages should be created and sent to the pipeline every N ms (N sets as an environment variable).